Qazeer/artefacts.help/pages/windows/registry_shellbags.md

 The `Shellbags` are `Windows Registry keys` designed as a user experience enhancing feature to keep track of Windows explorer graphical display settings on a folder-by-folder basis.
-For instance, a `Shellbag` entry is used to store the `View` mode of a folder (details, list, small / medium / large icons) as well as the column displayed (entry names, dates, sizes, etc.) and their order.
+For instance, a `Shellbag` entry is used to store the `View` mode of a folder (details, list, small/medium/large icons) as well as the column displayed (entry names, dates, sizes, etc.) and their order.

 `Shellbags` contain folders and network shares to which a given user has